j3soon/nurse-scheduling/README.md

 However, the constraints vary significantly across hospitals or wards.
 Therefore, in practice, the problem is often solved by hand or with the help of Excel, which is really time-consuming.
 The entire process requires several hours or even more than ten hours, depending on the problem complexity (e.g., multiple wards).

-This project aims to develop a user-friendly web app to automate the nurse scheduling task.
+This project (Nurse Scheduling System, or 護理排班系統 in Mandarin) aims to develop a user-friendly web app to automate the nurse scheduling task.

 > This project is currently a **Work in Progress**, so it may not function as intended.
 A preliminary version (or a POC) of a command-line interface is implemented and verified by domain experts under a multi-ward scenario at 2023/08/20.
 We are currently refactoring the codebase along with test cases to make it more maintainable.